 Should I Become a Sports Writer?

 Sports writers ensure that fans are up-to-date on the latest developments and news on their favorite teams.
 In addition to writing about what happens in the games, sports writers may also write their opinion about trades, free agents, and coaching strategies.
-Additionally, sports writers can choose to write about up-and-coming players, team dynamics, playoff predictions, and so forth.
+Additionally, sports writers can choose to write about up-and-coming players, team dynamics, and playoff predictions.
 Essentially, sports writers can write about any aspect of the game that they choose.

 While sports writing positions are still available with newspapers, more and more opportunities are online.
-Many of these writers may be able to make their own schedules; however, news stories often come with strict deadlines that may need to be met through long hours.
-In order to become a sports writer, individuals can pursue a bachelor's degree in journalism and develop experience in the field by writing for their collegiate sports teams.
-Prior experience in some form is typically required to get a job in this field.
+Sports writers may be able to make their own schedules; however, news stories often come with strict deadlines that may need to be met through long hours.

 Find schools that offer these popular programs